Case study No. 03 · V&A Museum

 Outcome and impact

-The redesigned What’s On page launched on 1 October 2025 as part of a phased deployment.
-While metrics are not yet available, the expected impact includes:
+The redesigned What’s On launched on 1 October 2025 as part of a phased deployment.
+Full metrics arrive with the next analytics cycle; the design was built to deliver:

 Improved performance